neurlang/goruut/doc/CONTRIBUTING.md

-# Contributing language model to goruut
+# Contributing language model/lexicon to goruut

 There are two options using which you - the author of a language lexicon - can contribute to the goruut project.

 - Contributing a model
 - Contributing a lexicon

+**If you are developer - see DEVELOPING.md instead**

 ## Contributing a model